featurestorebook/mlfs-book/README.md

 ## Lab Description
 This project implements a complete machine learning pipeline for predicting air quality (PM2.5 levels) using weather data.

-1. Backfill Feature Pipeline
+## Backfill Feature Pipeline
-   - Develop a pipeline that downloads historical air quality data of Helsinki, Kallio 2, Finland from [AQICN](https://aqicn.org) and weather data from [Open-Meteo](https://open-meteo.com).
+   - Use the  1_air_quality_feature_backfill.ipynb to develop a pipeline that downloads historical air quality data of Helsinki, Kallio 2, Finland from [AQICN](https://aqicn.org) and weather data from [Open-Meteo](https://open-meteo.com).
-   - Register those data as two Feature Groups in Hopsworks.
+   - Register those data as two Feature Groups in Hopsworks to ensure data consistency and completeness for model training.

-2. Feature Pipeline
+## Feature Pipeline
    - Daily feature updates using GitHub Actions
    - Feature storage and management using Hopsworks Feature Store

-3. Training Pipeline
+## Training Pipeline
    - Model training on historical weather and air quality data
    - Model registry and versioning with Hopsworks

-4. Batch Inference Pipeline
+## Batch Inference Pipeline
    - Daily predictions for the next 7 days
    - Automated updates via GitHub Actions/Modal

 ## Dashboard
 Shows 7-day predictions and model performance metrics

 [Dashboards for Example ML Systems](https://lemongooo.github.io/mlfs-book/air-quality/)

+## Lagged Feature